christc4/web/sites/avsbq.org/how/websites.md

 *Last update: 2024/09/09*

 I use a heavily modified and stripped-down version of [werc](https://werc.cat-v.org), _a minimalist web anti-framework_.
+In fact it's so modified I'm surprised it even _works_

 I never did manage to set werc up manually with nginx or httpd, until I discovered this amazing script which automates the process on OpenBSD, which conveniently is the server OS I run.
 The script, [werc-on-openbsd](https://github.com/EdoardoLaGreca/werc-on-openbsd).